Nitish-byte/removing_false_edges_co_ordinates_image_processing_matlab/README.md

 sq_3_3_edges are its edges in rgb sq_3_3 is the plot of its edges with noise sq_3_3_algo plot of edges after using this function

+Name of the function carrying out this task is: remove_false_edges(n) where 'n' is a vector